shreythecray/infiltration/README.md

     - Select the following permissions: `View Channels`, `Send Messages`, and `Read Message History`
     - Go to the generated URL below.
 This URL will invite the bot to the server and authorize it with the permissions chosen.
 - On Discord, click on User Settings (next to username on the bottom left).
 Access the Advanced settings page and enable Developer Mode ✅.
 - Back in the Discord server, right click on the channel and copy the channel ID (bottom of list).
-Add this as the value of `channel_id` in the .env file within the project.
+Add this as the value of `channelID` in the .env file within the project and save it as a variable within the index.js file:

+    ```json
+    const channelID = process.env.channelID
+    ```

 Now, Courier has access to sending messages to this server as the bot.